 An internship with the City of Irvine Environmental Programs offers valuable, real-world job experience developing and implementing model sustainability programs in the country’s largest master-planned city.
-Interns will work on sustainability programs and projects related to energy, green building, open space, mobility, zero waste and recycling, and water.
+Interns will work on sustainability programs and projects related to energy, green building, open space, mobility, zero waste and recycling, water, and urban agriculture.

 About The Internship